 There are some incredible and breathtaking views from the lighthouse area and lots of great walking tracks too if you have the time, and bigger kids.
 We just took a mini walk down the shortest track from the lighthouse and back, but look forward to exploring a few others next visit.

 You will want to make time to experience some of the best Byron Bay beaches when you visit too, as they are one of the highlights of visiting NSW Central Coast.
+You may even be able to go sea kayaking with dolphins during your visit, which would be an incredible experience to have.

 Plus there are foodie delights with plenty of places to eat out!
 One place we didn’t get to visit on our visit was The Farm, although Simon has been there before on his way back from a boys camping trip .
 We have lots of friends who rave about what a great place it is with farm animals and great food.
 A perfect place to take the kids!